Day 1-2: Arrive Lomé

 Visit the old German built cathedral, the colonial area and the traditional quarter of the town.

 Then we drive two hours to Ouidah, considered the capital of voodoo (UNESCO Cultural Site, 1996).
+We tour the Temple of the Python, visit Port of No Return and attend the voodoo festival.

 In Quidah we tour the Temple of the Python, attend morning worship prayers with locals of the village, visit the Sacred Forest of Ouidah, which houses many shrines dedicated to many deities.